Green-Software-Foundation/if/src/builtins/copy-param/README.md

 `copy-param` is a generic plugin that duplicates an existing parameter in the `input` data and assigns it to a new key.
 You can either keep or delete the original copied parameter.
 A common use case for this is to rename parameters in the `inputs` array.

 You provide the name of the value you want to copy, and a name to assign the copy to.
-You also toggle a `keep-existing` parameter to either persist or del;et the original copied value.
+You also toggle a `keep-existing` parameter to either persist or delete the original copied value.

 For example, you could copy `energy` into `energy-copy`, with `keep-existing=true`.
 In this case your inputs: